Artemis BJJ (MYGYM Bristol), Can Sönmez, Bristol, UK - 12/08/2015

-Raise your knee on the same side as your sleeve/wrist gripping arm, stepping forward with that foot.
-Basing off your hands (again, don't lean forwards), stand up into a crouch, then stand right up, thrusting your hips forward.
-Pull up on their sleeve/wrist (again, if you've lost it, grab their collar, if they are wearing a gi).
+As you stand, pull up on their sleeve/wrist (if you've lost it, grab their collar, if they are wearing a gi).
+Make sure you keep your elbow inside their knee: that both makes it harder for them to pull their arm back, as well as protecting you from omoplata attacks and the like.
 You then want to push their knee off your hip on the other side, stepping back with your leg on the non-sleeve/wrist gripping side to help.